======================================================================

 *Herb Lechner: with SRI International, served as both co-host and

-interviewee on some of the earliest episodes.
+interviewee in some of the earliest episodes in Season 1, with a final

 Format